NYC: Marwin – Great place for casual Thai food

 Marwin is a casual Thai restaurant on the Upper East Side.
 It was Steve who told me about the place, and if you don’t have a Steve to tell you about Marwin, chances are, you’ll probably just walk by, because the restaurant doesn’t look like much from the outside, and nothing, including the name, would suggest that you just missed a true neighborhood gem.

-Marwin opened back in 2021, but Steve first discovered the restaurant earlier this year.
+Marwin opened back in 2021, but Steve first discovered the restaurant in 2024.
 The first times he went, the restaurant was almost empty, but with a lot of take-out activity at the counter.
 However, recently, in-house dining also seems to be picking up, and the other night we were there, we got the very last table in the tiny restaurant, and people were lining up outside.

 The menu is a weird mix of authentic Thai dishes, a bit of fusions, plus the kitchen’s own creations.
 They also do different kinds of ramen, and while the may not be the typical ramen bowls that you’d recognize from Japan, they are tasty and delicious in their own way.